It’s no secret we love living in Hervey Bay and lots of people love coming here for their holidays. What about the humpback whales?

 What attracts them to Hervey Bay for several months between June and November?

 Well, firstly we should clarify that individual whales don’t stay here for all that time.
-There are around 1200 whales that make their way along the coast from Antarctica to the tropics and back again for their annual migration.
+There are around 1200 whales that make their way along the coast from Antarctica to the tropics.
+Then they go back again.
+This is their annual migration.
 Many of them stop off in the calm waters around Hervey Bay for a few days to a couple of weeks, arriving in stages rather than en masse.

-According to the Oceania Project, the warm sheltered waters of the bay provide the perfect haven for young whales, mother/calf pods, and pregnant females before they make the long journey back to their Antarctic feeding grounds.
+According to the Oceania Project, the warm sheltered waters of the bay provide the perfect haven for young whales, mother/calf pods, and pregnant females.
+They can rest and play before they make the long journey back to their Antarctic feeding grounds.

 Learning Life Skills

-During their time in the relatively safe waters of the bay, mothers with new calves can often be seen teaching their babies essential skills such as breaching, lob-tailing, pectoral slaps, and head lunges.
-These spectacular moves look like a lot of fun to spectators, however, they are essential for survival as the whale may need them to shake off an attacking predator.
+During their time in the relatively safe waters of the bay, mothers with new calves can often be seen teaching their babies essential skills.
+These include breaching, lob-tailing, pectoral slaps, and head lunges.
+The spectacular moves look like a lot of fun to spectators, however, they are essential for survival.
+Especially if the whale needs them to shake off an attacking predator.
 This practice is particularly evident during September and October.